 Mary Volcheff, 719-260-0697

 - Provides shelter, meals, and support services to families without homes.
-St. Francis of Assisi partners with St. Michael’s Episcopal Church to serve as afternoon hosts, dinner preparers, van drivers, and overnight hosts at St. Michael’s for one week in the fall and again in the spring.
+St. Francis of Assisi partners with St. Michael’s Episcopal Church to serve as afternoon hosts, dinner preparers, and overnight hosts, and laundering linens at St. Michael’s for one week in the fall and again in the spring.
 The Network provides a case manager to assist in acquiring employment and affordable housing for independence and self-sufficiency.
 Volunteer time commitments vary depending on what’s needed.
-For example: serving as an afternoon or overnight host at the church, helping to prepare food for dinner, driving a van to transport families, etc.
+For example: serving as an afternoon or overnight host at the church, helping to prepare food for dinner, launder linens after hosting week, etc.

 - Next hosting date: August 20-27, 2017